willkg/everett/README.rst

 Goals
 =====

-This library tries to do configuration with minimal "fanciness":
+This library tries to do configuration with minimal "fanciness".

 Configuration with Everett:

 * is composeable and flexible
 * makes it easier to provide helpful error messages for users trying to configure your software
+* supports auto-documentation of configuration with a Sphinx ``autocomponent`` directive
+* supports easy testing with configuration override
 * can pull configuration from a variety of specified sources (environment, ini files, dict, write-your-own)
-* supports parsing values (bool, int, lists, ..., write-your-own)
+* supports parsing values (bool, int, lists of things, classes, write-your-own)
 * supports key namespaces
-* facilitates writing tests that change configuration values
-* supports component architectures with auto-documentation of configuration with a Sphinx ``autocomponent`` directive
+* supports component architectures
+* works with whatever you're writing--command line tools, web sites, system daemons, etc

 Everett is inspired by `python-decouple
 <https://github.com/henriquebastos/python-decouple>`_ and `configman